-Although subordination provided (i) by the Class 2M-2A, Class 2M-AH, Class 2M-2B, Class 2M-BH, Class 2B and Class 2B-H Reference Tranches for the benefit of the Class 2M-1 and Class 2M-1H Reference Tranches, (ii) by the Class 2M-2B, Class 2M-BH, Class 2B and Class 2B-H Reference Tranches for the benefit of the Class 2M-2A and Class 2M-AH Reference Tranches and (iii) by the Class 2B and Class 2B-H Reference Tranches for the benefit of the Class 2M-2B and Class 2M-2B and Class 2M-BH Reference Tranches is intended to reduce the risk of exposure of Credit Events and Modification Events to the Class 2M-1, Class 2M-2A and Class 2M-2B Notes, which correspond to the Class 2M-1, Class 2M-2A and Class 2M-2B Reference Tranches, respectively, the amount of such subordination will be limited and may decline under certain circumstances described in this Prospectus.
-Further, the Class 2B and Class 2B-H Reference Tranches and therefore the Class 2B and Class 2B-H Reference Tranches are subordinate to all the other Reference Tranches and therefore the Class 2B Notes do not benefit from any credit enhancement.
+Although subordination provided (i) by the Class 2M-2A, Class 2M-AH, Class 2M-2B, Class 2M-BH, Class 2B and Class 2B-H Reference Tranches for the benefit of the Class 2M-1 and Class 2M-1H Reference Tranches, (ii) by the Class 2M-2B, Class 2M-BH, Class 2B and Class 2B-H Reference Tranches for the benefit of the Class 2M-2A and Class 2M-AH Reference Tranches and (iii) by the Class 2B and Class 2B-H Reference Tranches for the benefit of the Class 2M-2A and Class 2M-AH Reference Tranches and (iii) by the Class 2B and Class 2B-H Reference Tranches for the benefit of the Class 2M-2A and Class 2M-2B and Class 2M-BH Reference Tranches is intended to reduce the risk of exposure of Credit Events and Modification Events to the Class 2M-1, Class 2M-2A and Class 2M-2B Notes, which correspond to the Class 2M-1, Class 2M-2A and Class 2M-2B Reference Tranches, respectively, the amount of such subordination will be limited and may decline under certain circumstances described in this Prospectus.
+Further, the Class 2B and Class 2B-H Reference Tranches are subordinate to all the other Reference Tranches and therefore the Class 2B Notes do not benefit from any credit enhancement.

-Regardless of any subordination provided pursuant to the hypothetical structure, if we were to experience significant financial difficulties, or if FHFA were to place us in receivership and our obligation was repudiated as described above in "- Governance and Regulation - Risks Relating to Fannie Mae," the Holders of Notes may suffer losses as a result of the various contingencies described in this "Risk Factors" section and elsewhere in this Prospectus.
+Regardless of any subordination provided pursuant to the hypothetical structure, if we were to experience significant financial difficulties, or if FHFA were to place us in receivership and our obligation was repudiated as described above in "Governance and Regulation - Risks Relating to Fannie Mae," the Holders of Notes may suffer losses as a result of the various contingencies described in this "Risk Factors" section and elsewhere in this Prospectus.
 The Notes, including interest thereon, are not guaranteed by the United States and do not constitute debts or obligations of the United States or any agency or instrumentality of the United States.